bjoerge/remon/README.md

 * `relegate` overcomes this by checking for changes at *incoming* requests to see if anything has changed since the previous request.

-* if a change is detected it will puts any incoming request on hold until the app is fully restarted and ready to handle the request.
+* if a change is detected it will put the incoming request on hold until the app is fully restarted and ready to handle the request with the new version of the code.

 # Change detectors

 A change detector is simply a strategy that detects if any files has changed since last check was issued.

-The default change detector is `require` which taps into require.cache and checks if any files there has changed since the previous check was performed.
+The default change detector is `require` which taps into `require.cache` and checks if any files there has changed since the previous check was performed.

 It is implemented as a function which takes an options hash as first parameter and returns a detector function that takes a callback.
 The callback should be invoked with (err, truthy|falsy) depending on whether a change was found or not.

 For example, this is an implementation of a detector that will make the server restart before each request:

 ```js